-Timing of Notice of Decision on Appeal of Weekly Accident and Sickness Claims
+Timing of Notice of Decision on Appeal of Weekly Accident and Sickness and 48-Month Extended Disability Claims

-Ordinarily, decisions on appeals involving Weekly Accident and Sickness Benefit Claims will be made at the next regularly scheduled meeting of the Board of Trustees following receipt of your request for review.
+Ordinarily, decisions on appeals involving Weekly Accident and Sickness Benefit or 48-Month Extended Disability Claims will be made at the next regularly scheduled meeting of the Board of Trustees following receipt of your request for review.
 However, if your request for review is received within 30 days of the next regularly scheduled meeting, your request for review will be considered no later than the second regularly scheduled meeting following receipt of your request.
 In special circumstances, a delay until the third regularly scheduled meeting following receipt of your request for review may be necessary.
 You will be advised in writing in advance if this extension will be necessary.
 Once a decision on review of your claim has been reached, you will be notified of the decision as soon as possible, but no later than 5 days after the decision has been reached.